 And if you’re worried about the sugar in berries, then note that fructose (the sugar you find in fruit) is prepackaged with fibre, antioxidants, and phytonutrients.
 These appear to nullify any adverse effects – especially, the fibre, which has a gelling effect in our stomach and small intestine that slows down the release of sugars, and the resulting free fatty acid rebound.

 Our body’s greatest exposure to the outside world is through the lining of our intestines.
 This is extremely thin so our body can absorb nutrients from food through it.
 But because the layer is so thin, it’s crucial for us to have a good defence mechanism in place to prevent pathogens from creeping through too.

 That’s where a type of white blood cells called intraepithelial lymphocytes comes in.
 These cells serve as the first line of gut defence against pathogens, helping to repair the thin intestinal wall.
 And thankfully, cruciferous vegetables such as broccoli, kale, cauliflower, cabbage and Brussels sprouts are packed full of compounds that help maintain the population of these handy pathogen-busters.

 What’s more, just having these vegetables in our gut, works as a signal to keep our body promoting normal intestinal immune function.
 And it’s not just pathogens were busting here either.
-Cruciferous vegetables also have the potential to protect us against pollutants we’re exposed to in the environment.
+As well as being one of the top immune boosting foods, cruciferous vegetables also have the potential to protect us against pollutants we’re exposed to in the environment.